 PicMonkey – I use PicMonkey for almost all my photo editing, as well as creating Pinterest images and Color Palettes.
 I love how easy it is to use, and they have a TON of helpful videos to help you learn their system.
 I learn new tricks all the time, and they continually develop their software, offering more and more capabilities all the time.
 PicMonkey has a free option which is great, but I happily pay the small annual fee to get the most use out of their system.
 Want to see what PicMonkey is all about?
 Sign-up for your free trial today!

-FreshBooks – I am NOT a numbers person.
+QuickBooks – I am NOT a numbers person.
 The less I have to think about business accounting, the better.
-FreshBooks keeps me organized, without me having to spend hours trying to make sense of their sytem.
+QuickBooks keeps me organized, without me having to spend hours trying to make sense of their sytem.
 You don’t need an accounting background to understand their setup and instructions, and they have videos to help you get started.
 Plus, they have a help line where you can speak to an actual person if you run into trouble.
-FreshBooks makes my bookkeeping totally…bearable.
-Give FreshBooks a try, for free!
+QuickBooks makes my bookkeeping totally…bearable.
+Give QuickBooks a try, with a 50% discount!

 Big Scoots – These guys are the best at web hosting!
 I’ve been with a couple of different hosts over the years, and I can say without reservation that Big Scoots is my favorite.
 They helped my site speed, are so easy to work with, and I’ve never had such great customer service – from real people!
 If I ever run into these guys at a blogging conference, I plan on giving them a big hug.